PTDZ/PEARL-Neuro/README.md

 * [bioRxiv PREPRINT] Dzianok P, Wojciechowski J, Wolak T, Kublik E. Alzheimer’s disease-like features in resting state EEG/fMRI of cognitively intact and healthy middle-aged APOE/PICALM risk carriers. bioRxiv 2024.06.20.599857.
 DOI: [10.1101/2024.06.20.599857](https://doi.org/10.1101/2024.06.20.599857)
 * Preprint available soon: Cognitive resilience or vulnerability?
 The role of APOE/PICALM variants in attention and memory tasks among healthy individuals
 * Preprint available soon: The impact of APOE/PICALM genetic variations on cortical thickness in healthy, middle-aged Alzheimer’s disease risk carriers

+## Availability of Additional Data

+Structural MRI data are protected and available upon request.
+To access this data, please contact us.
+You will need to sign a Data Use Agreement (DUA) to gain access to these data (access granted for researchers).

+Description of the MRI data: MRI experiments were conducted using a Siemens Prisma FIT 3T scanner (Siemens Medical Systems, Erlangen, Germany) equipped with a 64-channel phased-array RF head coil.
+Structural images were acquired with the following parameters: a repetition time (TR) of 2400 ms, an inversion time (TI) of 1000 ms, an echo time (TE) of 2.74 ms, a flip angle of 8 degrees, a field of view (FOV) of 256x256 mm, and a voxel size of 0.8x0.8x0.8 mm.
+The total acquisition time (TA) for T1-weighted images was 6 minutes and 52 seconds.
+All MRI files underwent "defacing" using the fsl_deface algorithm (FSL 6.0.6.4 software on Ubuntu).

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Funding